ellakoa/postcard-poem/content/posts/a-lovely-post-title-1.md

 ---
-stamp: /img/there-then-not-part-one-stamp-1.png
+stamp: /img/there-then-not-part-1-stamp-1-.png
 stampWidth: "600"
 width: "600"
 height: "400"
 title: There Then Not part one
-description: >-
-  The Goodwin Sands are sandbanks that shift and change, keeping their secrets hidden.

-  To visit is like stepping into a different dimension.
-To write about the sandbanks demanded so much more than a few lines.

-  The poem is in three parts.
-Below is part one.
+description: The Goodwin Sands a few miles from the Kent Coast.
 collection: Wonderful Britain
 aspect: landscape
 image: /img/goodwinw-sands-part-1-blog.jpg